BrayanGuti/BrayanGuti/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

-👨‍💻 **Passionate Coder**
+👨‍💻 **Passionate Full-Stack Developer**
-I have a deep passion for coding and continuously strive to improve my skills.
-Every line of code I write is crafted with care and attention to detail, aiming for clean and readable code.
+I am passionate about both frontend and backend development.
+I love coding and constantly seek to enhance my skills, always aiming for clean, efficient, and maintainable code.

-🎨 **UI Enthusiast**
+🎨 **Frontend Enthusiast**
-I love designing and creating user interfaces.
-Making visually appealing and user-friendly designs is one of my favorite aspects of development.
+I enjoy creating user interfaces that are both visually appealing and user-friendly.
+UI/UX design has always been one of my favorite aspects of development.

-💡 **Backend Aspirations**
+🛠️ **Junior Full-Stack Developer**
-Even though my primary focus is on frontend development, I have a solid understanding of backend technologies.
-I'm eager to deepen my knowledge in this area to become a versatile full-stack developer in the future.
+While my main focus was on frontend development, I now have experience in backend technologies like Django and SQL.
+Although I still consider myself a junior in backend, I am confident in my ability to work across the entire stack and continue growing in this area.
 <!--- About me End -->

 <!-- Skills (start) -->